adamllryan/notes/CSE3461 - Wired Networks/01_introduction.md

 Routers use all 5 layers of the OSI model: Network, Data Link, Physical, Transport, Application.

 We need 4 things configured on a device for it to connect to the internet: IP address, subnet mask, default gateway, DNS server.

+Nodal processing takes time on the end station Queueing delay on router?